bnevis-i/security-secret-store/doc/threat-model/task_list.md

    e.
 Implement AES-256-GCM encryption of Vault master key with test cases
    f.
 Create token-issuing-token in tmpfs area (e.g. SCRATCH/service/token-issuing/vault-token) where for containers SCRATCH is /run and for snaps SCRATCH is /run/snap.edgexfoundry.$snapid
    g.
 Revoke root token by default and regenerate on-the-fly as needed
+   h.
+Continually monitor Vault health and automatically unseal Vault when it is unsealed with test cases
-4. Generate per-service tokens at system startup.
-Implement Vault secrets client library (integrate with registration service client library?)
+4. Generate per-service tokens
    a.
 Implement `file-server` daemon that bulk-generates tokens and places them in configurable mailbox location
    b.
 Implement `unix-server-docker` daemon that issues tokens on-demand after authenticating peer PID against Docker
    c.
 Start `${TOKEN_SERVER}` daemon process after Vault is unsealed (assuming)
    d.
+Automatically restart `TOKEN_SERVER` if it fails
+   e.
 Rename vault-worker to security-service
 5. Enhancements to go-mod-core-security
    a.
 Implement `FILE_TOKEN_HANDLER` to retrieve Vault token from specified file path.
    b.
 Implement `UNIX_TOKEN_HANDLER` to retrieve Vault token from Unix domain socket